phalcon-orphanage/docs/docs/en/dispatcher.md

 }
 ```

-##### Only exceptions produced by the dispatcher and exceptions produced in the executed action are notified in the `beforeException` events.
-Exceptions produced in listeners or controller events are redirected to the latest try/catch. ##### {.alert .alert-danger}
+<h5 class='alert alert-danger' markdown='1'>Only exceptions produced by the dispatcher and exceptions produced in the executed action are notified in the `beforeException` events.
+Exceptions produced in listeners or controller events are redirected to the latest try/catch. </h5>

 <a name='custom'></a>
 ## Implementing your own Dispatcher